ljpernic/HQ3.1/src/pages/content/poetry/2021-09-13-The-Stolen-Child/index.md

 Leaning softly out
 From ferns that drop their tears
 Over the young streams,
-Come away, O human child!
+*Come away, O human child!*
-To the waters and the wild
+*To the waters and the wild*
-With a faery, hand in hand,
+*With a faery, hand in hand,*
-222For the world's more full of weeping than you can understand.
+*For the world's more full of weeping than you can understand.*

 Away with us he's going,
 The solemn-eyed: